devopsmalmo/meetups/README.md

 ## Meetups and presentations

+- *2019-11-04* - Introduction to Golang for DevOps by Stephen Rodriguez
+- *2019-10-21* - TBD by Lars Kronfält
+- *2019-10-09* - Google Cloud Platform by Jonas Ahnstedt
 - *2019-09-24* - SRE vs DevOps by Mattias Pernhult
 - *2019-09-09* - Look Ma’, a Dynamic Edge Proxy with HTTP, TCP and no Hands! by Damien DUPORTAL
 - *2019-05-20* - Infrastructure automation with Puppet by Kevin Reeuwijk